 Success of a fintech startup — the ability to perform business functions without external investment — is possible only through the quality performance of all business departments, executed at the right time, aimed at the right audience.

 Achieving market fit prevents a company from a number of problems.
 One problem leads to another.
 When founders have an idea and want to create a fintech platform but cannot fund a startup, they look for investments.
-Investments allow quick development.
+To achieve success in that, they might need to clear out how to prepare a convincing investment proposal.
+In the case of a positive outcome, investments allow quick development.
 During development, marketing can be neglected.
 No marketing leads to missed market fit.
 No market fit means no users (=income).
 No income leads to underfunding.
 Underfunding shuts down the entire company.

 Unfortunately, we again made the mistake of focusing on engineering first and customer development second.
 We released our first version to some moderate success, and then proceeded to continue to churn out features without understanding customer needs.
 Only later on, after finally engaging potential customers, did we realize that market was too small and the price point was too low to have Caliper sustain our company by itself.